rammom/SkySwim/readme.md

 #### Fan out on read

-When this techneque is used on it's own, it's the slowest of them all.
+When this technique is used on it's own, it's the slowest of them all.
 In this case, when a user X visits the newsfeed, SkySwim would need to find everyone X is following then for each of those user's, find their posts and finally limit all of the resulting posts to the max feed number.

 ```javascript
 let followers = [];